danielthomas-econ/schelling_income_model/idea_sketch.md

 stop if all agents are happy

 ### future plans
+\> cool idea: use scikit-optimize to find the optimal value of all my greek letter parameters
 \> **VERY INTERESTING IDEA:** currently, segregation is fuelled by both preference for similar income neighbors and market constraints. try to break down this effect and find out what each effect's contribution to segregation is (like how price effect is decomposed into income and substitution effect). maybe use shapley decomposition? how to do it:
 ## Shapley Decomposition Advantages